 Iconic Joplin contest honored by American Association for State and Local History

 Jun.
-23—The American Association for State and Local History recently selected a Joplin sesquicentennial project for teenagers as a recipient of its History in Progress Award and its Award of Excellence.
+24—The American Association for State and Local History recently selected a Joplin sesquicentennial project for teenagers as a recipient of its History in Progress Award and its Award of Excellence.

-During 2023, Joplin celebrated its 150th birthday with a year-long program of events that included Iconic Joplin, which engaged youth ages 12 to 16 in local history by challenging them to build landmarks out of Legos.
-The program ran from December 2022 to June 2023 with teen teams collaborating to build six landmarks: Bonnie & Clyde's hideout, Crystal Cave, Joplin Public Library, Grand Falls, the Olivia apartments, and Union Depot.
+During 2023, Joplin celebrated its 150th birthday with a yearlong program of events that included Iconic Joplin, which engaged youths ages 12 to 16 in local history by challenging them to build landmarks out of Legos.
+The program ran from December 2022 to June 2023 with teen teams collaborating to build six landmarks: Bonnie and Clyde's hideout, the Crystal Cave, the Joplin Public Library, Grand Falls, the Olivia Apartments building and the Union Depot.

 A Lego rendition of the historic Olivia Apartments building with firefighters working to put out a fire on the roof received the People's Choice Award at the finale of the Landmark Builds Iconic Joplin competition.